julianxhokaxhiu/vps-powered-by-docker/README.md

-> This repository has been superseeded by https://github.com/julianxhokaxhiu/vps-powered-by-kubernetes
+> This repository has been superseeded by https://github.com/uKube/stack.
+DO NOT expect further updates on this project.

 # vps-powered-by-docker